srares13/vscode-position-tracking/README.md

 ## Feedback

-You can use the Issues tab of the library's repository for any questions, suggestions and issues you have.
+You can use the [Issues](https://github.com/srares13/vscode-position-tracking/issues) tab of the library's repository for any questions, suggestions and problems you have.

-#### If it gets the wrong updated location
+#### If the library calculates the wrong updated location:

-- Enabling the ```debugConsole``` and ```outputChannel``` options will help in gathering some of the data: document change ranges, to update ranges, and updated ranges.

-- In this case, the updated ranges from the logs will be the wrong ones.
+Enabling the ```debugConsole``` and ```outputChannel``` options will help in gathering some of the data: document change ranges, to update ranges, and updated ranges.
+In this case, the updated ranges from the logs will be the wrong ones.
 So what else should be provided in the opened issue will be the correct updated ranges.